mcguinness/draft-mcguinness-token-xchg-target-svc-disco/draft-mcguinness-token-exchange-target-service-discovery.md

 ## Client Authentication

 The authorization server SHOULD require client authentication for the discovery endpoint to prevent unauthorized access to authorization information.
 The authorization server MUST support at least one of the client authentication methods defined in Section 2.3 of {{RFC6749}}.
+If client authentication is required but not provided, the authorization server MUST return an error response with the error code `invalid_client` as described in Section 2.2.

 ## Authorization Policy Enforcement

 The authorization server MUST evaluate both the subject token and the client's permissions when determining which target services to return.
 The server MUST only return target services that the client is authorized to request in a subsequent token exchange operation.
+The specific authorization policy evaluation mechanism is implementation-specific and MAY be based on scopes, claims, resource-based access control, attribute-based access control, or other authorization models supported by the authorization server.

 ## Information Disclosure